|Geomechanical Study of Bakken Formation for Improved Oil Recovery

-- Knowing the in situ stresses and the fundamental geomechanical properties of the rock are key to designing successful horizontal well and hydraulic fracture stimulation.
+- Knowing the in situ stresses and the fundamental geomechanical properties of the rock are key to designing successful horizontal well and reservoir stimulation.

-U.S. domestic oil production increased rapidly in the past several years.
-While crude oil production in many conventional fields is declining, North Dakota’s oil production from the unconventional Bakken Formation is increasing rapidly.
-The results from this project may directly benefit oil production in Williston Basin, and the related technologies developed under this project will contribute to the exploration and production of oil and gas from other unconventional resources.
+U.S. domestic oil production has increased rapidly in the past several years.
+While crude oil production in many conventional plays is declining, North Dakota’s oil production from the unconventional Bakken Formation is increasing rapidly.
+The results of this project may directly benefit oil production in the Williston Basin, and the related technologies developed under this project will contribute to the exploration and production of oil and gas from other unconventional resources.

 - Developed a detailed Bakken Geomechanical Laboratory Testing Plan to maximize the usage of the Bakken specimens, which includes both non-destructive and destructive tests.

-- Completed a set of the recommended non-destructive and destructive tests in samples from one of the selected wells (Well 96), including:
+- Completed a set of the recommended non-destructive and destructive tests for samples from seven wells, including:

 - P- and S-wave velocities